Belize: Offshore Business Sectors

 See Offshore Business Review - Shipping for a more general treatment of offshore shipping registries.

-The Registration of Merchant Ships Act, 1989 (as amended 1996) established the International Merchant Marine Registry of Belize (IMMARBE).
-The Registry's worldwide network of surveyors provides shipowners with ease of access in obtaining the technical certification necessary for compliance with the legislation.
+The priority order of maritime liens has also been changed: a Belizean mortgage now ranks fourth after court costs, salvage and crew pay.
+The much-liked International Merchant Marine Registry of Belize (IMMARBE) characteristic of allowing both provisional and permanent ship registration and mortgages will continue to facilitate ship purchase-sales and financing.
+The Registry's worldwide network of surveyors provides ship-owners with ease of access in obtaining the technical certification necessary for compliance with the legislation.

 Belize has been included in the IMO White List and the Registry has attained ISO 9002 certification.